Oregon 2017 NEC Changes: Hazardous Locations and Special Occupancies

 He has been involved in writing and editing over 25 books on the National Electrical Code, and has taught the subject in multiple states and for multiple colleges and universities.
 He is self-employed as an NEC® consultant and inspector.

-Packages14 Hour FL Contractor FCILB Roofing Course Package
+Packages14 Hour FL Contractor FCILB Underground Utility Course Package